Bosch GBH2-28L 1-1/8" Bulldog™ Xtreme Max SDS-plus® Rotary Hammer Offers 8.5 Amps of Power and Bosch-Exclusive KickBack Control

 Bosch-exclusive KickBack Control is activated when there’s an unexpected bind-up situation, which the rotary hammer will immediately shut off to reduce dangerous tool kickback.
 KickBack Control helps to better control the rotary hammer and can reduce the risk of injury.

-“The jobsite is tough place, particularly for power tools working in concrete and masonry,” said Mike Iezzi, product manager, concrete products, Robert Bosch Tool Corporation.
+“The jobsite is tough place, particularly for power tools working in concrete and masonry,” said Mike Iezzi, product manager, concrete products, BOSCH POWER TOOLS.
 “The Bosch GBH2-28L is made to succeed in drilling and chiseling applications that require maximum power in a lightweight tool.
 At 5,100 no-load bpm, this is the tool for the job.”

 Additional user protection features includes vibration control, a counter-balance system that moves in the opposite director of the striker to optimize hammer action.
 And an overload clutch is included on all Bosch rotary hammers.
 In an overload situation the tool remains in operation, but the clutch disengages to prevent dangerous torque movement.

 To accommodate optimized chiseling, the Bosch GBH2-28L includes Vario-Lock™ positioning that allows the user to rotate and lock a chisel into the best working angle.
 The multi-function selector makes it easy to switch the modes for drilling only, hammer drilling and chiseling.
 Users can adjust tool settings based on application and material.

 The rotary hammer has a variable-speed reversing trigger for accurate bit starting to enhance productive.
 It has a hammer hook that offers quick tool storage during the job.
 And the ergonomic D-handle design is ideal for both overhead and downward drilling applications.